Skip to content

 What’s happening in the market right now

 What’s actually happening?
-Companies want to outsource GTM engineering before bringing it in-house, with an estimated 45% of those with a GTM engineer title actually being agencies or consultants.
+Companies still want to outsource GTM engineering before bringing it in-house, with an estimated 45% of those with a GTM engineer title actually being agencies or consultants.
 This makes sense.
 Testing the capability through an agency reduces risk whilst proving ROI before committing to a permanent hire.

 The 3-layer stack GTM engineers build